annutt2031/Data-Model_for_Online_Booking_System/README.md

    4.6.
 [Exercise 05 — Description of Discounts for Client, Notification to Client Entities](#46) \
    4.7.
 [Exercise 06 — Updating the Class Diagram](#47)

+## Instructions

+How to learn at “School 21”:

+- Here, you’ll find a unique learning experience with a lot of freedom.
+You’re given a task and left to find your own way to solve it, using whatever resources work best for you — whether that’s the Internet or AI tools like GigaChat.
+Just be mindful of information quality: verify, think critically, analyze, and compare.
+- Peer-to-peer (P2P) learning is the exchange of knowledge and experience with peers, where everyone acts as both mentor and student.
+This approach allows you to gain a deeper understanding of the material by learning from one another.
+- Feel free to ask for help: around you are peers who are also navigating this path for the first time.
+Share your own experience and ideas with others.
+Join Rocket.Chat to stay updated with the latest community announcements.
+- Your learning is meaningless if you just copy someone else’s solutions.
+When receiving help from others, always make sure you fully understand the “why”, “how”, and “purpose” behind the solution.
+Don’t be afraid to make mistakes.
+- Does the task seem impossible?
+Take a break, get some fresh air and clear your mind — this has helped many people.
+Maybe after that, the solution will come to you naturally.
+- The learning process is just as important as the result.
+It’s not just about completing the task — it’s about understanding HOW to solve it.

 ## Chapter I <div id="chapter-i"></div>

 ![Illustration](misc/images/IMG_1719.jpg)